-Great Pyrenees can grow to be large dogs, so you should expect your monthly costs to be above average.
+Great Pyrenees can grow to be large dogs, so you should expect your monthly expenses to be above average.
 Giant breed dogs can be expensive to own and care for.

-However, the Great Pyrenees is not that expensive post-purchase in comparison to some other large dog breeds.
+However, it is not that expensive post-purchase in comparison to some other large dog breeds.
 They do, however, require more grooming, training, and care as they age.

-The price of a Great Pyrenees dog depends on many factors, including pedigrees, location, size, age, and breeder.
+Its price depends on many factors, including pedigrees, location, size, age, and breeder.

 Bear in mind that the price may increase quite a bit if you’re buying a puppy with a pure bloodline or one raised to participate in a dog show.